-Due to a court ruling, the use of the $PM{2.5}$ significant ambient concentration level or significant monitoring concentration for PSD major modifications or new PSD major sources is not allowed.
+Due to a court ruling, the use of the $PM{2.5}$ significant monitoring concentration for PSD major modifications or new PSD major sources is not allowed.
 This significant ambient concentration level may still be used for minor source and nonattainment permitting.